2018ik/2018ik.github.io/_wiki/church_failures.markdown

 ## Background

 There are many **failures** of the early church recorded in the New Testament such as hypocrisy and bringing back the law/Jewish practices.
+Eventually, these failures would result in the degradation of the church, not only in singular events of failure but the cutting off of the life, living and growth of the church.
+Such degradation can be seen in the six of the seven churches in Revelation chapters 2 and 3.

 ## Significance